PECVD: Solving TSV Gap Challenges for Advanced Packaging

-Welcome to part three of our blog series on optimizing through-silicon vias (TSVs), vertical interconnect structures vital to heterogeneous integration of multiple components for 2.5D/3D packaging techniques.
-Part one provided an introduction to the TSV formation process and post-via cleaning, and part two delved into the role electroplating plays in TSV creation.
+Welcome to Part 3 of our blog series on optimizing through-silicon vias (TSVs), vertical interconnect structures vital to heterogeneous integration of multiple components for 2.5D/3D packaging techniques.
+Part 1 introduced the TSV formation process and post-via cleaning, and Part 2 delved into the role electroplating plays in TSV creation.

 How do TSV gaps occur?

-TSVs were created as a workaround to mitigate the limitations of Moore’s Law.
+As traditional transistor scaling returns have diminished, TSVs emerged as a solution for extending system-level performance.
 Packaging more devices vertically, using TSVs to enable the electrical connections, allows more functionality to be integrated into the package.
-However, with more and more circuits packed together, the precise creation of these vias and the formation of electrical connections through them become more critical than ever.
+However, with increasing numbers of circuits packed together, the precise creation of these vias and the formation of electrical connections through them become more critical than ever.

-All of this takes place during the via fill deposition step – before chemical mechanical polishing (CMP), and plating.
-As you deposit the dielectric SiO2 barrier layer from the top, the challenge when dealing with a high aspect ratio is making sure that the sidewall of the via receives even and enough coverage.
+All of this takes place during the via fill deposition step – before chemical-mechanical polishing (CMP) and plating.
+As you deposit the dielectric SiO2 barrier layer from the top, the challenge when dealing with a high aspect ratio is making sure that the sidewall of the via receives even and sufficient coverage.
 It’s essential to realize at least 40% coverage at the bottom wall of the via to ensure uniform film coverage and TSV performance to achieve the best electrical results.

-While conventional plasma enhanced chemical vapor deposition (PECVD) technology is used for depositing a SiO2 barrier layer inside TSV via, however, the tools are challenged to deliver the necessary coverage, which can result in insufficient coverage at the via-bottom side wall.
-The Ultra PmaxTM PECVD advanced technology solution developed by ACM Research addresses the limitations of conventional PECVD technologies and provides excellent coverage at high aspect ratio via bottom to enable optimal TSV gap fill.
+Conventional plasma-enhanced chemical vapor deposition (PECVD) technology is used for depositing a SiO2 barrier layer inside TSV via; however, the tools are challenged to deliver the necessary coverage, which can result in insufficient coverage at the via-bottom side wall.
+The Ultra PmaxTM PECVD advanced technology solution developed by ACM Research addresses the limitations of conventional PECVD technologies and provides excellent coverage at the high-aspect-ratio via bottom to enable optimal TSV gap fill.

 Ultra Pmax™ PECVD – A better plasma option

 A unique aspect of the system is its proprietary (patent pending) process module design that integrates three stations and enables up to three wafers to be processed simultaneously, contributing to heightened throughput.
-Unlike competitive systems, each station has an independent, dedicated power supply and impedance match for each workstation, ensuring within-wafer and wafer-to-wafer processing consistencies and film properties.
+Unlike competitive systems, each workstation has an independent, dedicated power supply and impedance match, ensuring within-wafer and wafer-to-wafer processing consistencies and film properties.
 The system can be converted from low-volume to high-volume manufacturing by integrating up to five process modules and two transfer chambers, depending upon the choice of the process module configuration.

 Ultra Pmax benefits